Susann Cokal: Fiction

 Cokal's third novel, The Kingdom of Little Wounds, was published in fall 2013 by Candlewick Press and (in the UK and Australia) Walker Books.
 In the novel, women's bodies are the battlefields for court intrigue involving marriage and medicine during the Renaissance.
 The novel received glowing endorsements and reviews.
 Gregory Maguire, author of Wicked and other novels, wrote for the book's cover, “Brazen, baroque, The Kingdom of Little Wounds plots coordinates of history, fever, and magic in such a way that each is occasionally disguised as the other.
 However, there's no disguising Susann Cokal's immediate rise to eminence as a pantocrator of new realms.
 I lived in her controversial kingdom for only a week, but I suspect and hope I shall never recover.”
 Kirkus Reviews noted its gritty nature and frank portrayal of attitudes toward the body, especially pertaining to women, and gave it a starred review--"mesmerizing."
 The book also received starred reviews from Publishers Weekly, which named it one of the best books of the year for young adults, and School Library Journal.
 Booklist praised "the book’s lyrical writing, enthralling characters, and compelling plot."

 In January 2014 the American Library Association awarded The Kingdom of Little Wounds a Michael L. Printz Award Honor as one of the year's best works of literature for young readers.
 The Printz awards committee said of the book: "Impeccably researched and darkly disturbing, this complex literary tale reveals the sordid side of palace life in a 16th century Scandinavian kingdom where the royal family, the Lunedies, is cursed by a mysterious illness, and political machinations cast doubt on who will rule."

 The paperback came out in spring 2016.

+The American Library Association has placed "The Kingdom of Little Wounds" on its list of the most-banned books published between 2010 and 2019.